 Fortress and Bards

 The neuro-ICU was a frigid, stark place.
 The silence was punctuated by the relentless beeping of machines.
 The antiseptic scent was a constant reminder of the fortress-like walls that encased the patient’s stillness.
 Beep.
 Beep.
 Beep.
-As I entered I felt like an intruder stepping into a fortress, guarded
+As I entered I felt like an intruder stepping into a

 Keep reading →